laminas/laminas-escaper/doc/book/theory-of-operation.md

 some programmers &mdash; these all make escaping in PHP an unnecessarily convoluted quest.

-To circumvent the lack of escaping methods in PHP, zend-escaper addresses the need to apply context-specific escaping in web applications.
+To circumvent the lack of escaping methods in PHP, laminas-escaper addresses the need to apply context-specific escaping in web applications.
 It implements methods that specifically target XSS and offers programmers a tool to secure their applications without misusing other inadequate methods, or using, most